-The third truck requires only 1 employee, who stays in the cab during patching operations.
-On the front is a nozzle that extends out over the pothole.
+- The third truck requires only one employee, who stays in the cab during patching operations.
+On the front of the truck is a nozzle that extends out over the pothole.
 The operator mixes rock chips and oil filling the pothole and then applies dry rock chips to the surface.
-The entire process is discharged through the Nozzle at the front of this truck.
+The entire process is discharged through the nozzle.

-Potholes are common to cities that experience winter weather patterns that consist of many freeze-thaw cycles.
-Potholes are caused by the expansion of ground water under pavement.
-When the water freezes it expands the asphalt and this combined with the traffic breaks down the asphalt creating a Pothole.
+Potholes are especially common in areas that experience winter weather conditions that consist of many freeze-thaw cycles.
+Potholes are caused by the expansion of water under the pavement.
+When the water freezes, it expands the asphalt, and as the ice melts, the asphalt contracts.
+The expanding and contracting, combined with vehicles driving over the area, breaks down the asphalt to create a pothole.

 What Should Residents Do?